You Must See This City

 The capital of the United Arab Emirates, Abu Dhabi, is fascinating.
-I have visited this city twice and both times have been overwhelmed by the extreme opulence and grandness of this jewel in the desert.
-The city has developed in the last 50 years from being little more than just a desert.
+I have visited this city twice and both times have been overwhelmed by the extreme opulence and grandeur of this jewel in the desert.
+The city has developed immensely in the last 50 years, from being little more than just a desert.
 Truly amazing!
+You must see this city for yourself.
+Here are some of the things you can expect to see and do.

-With many luxury hotels to choose from, two I’ve had the pleasure of staying at are the Sofitel, a very luxurious skyscraper with spacious rooms, situated on the Corniche overlooking the Arabian Gulf.
+If you want a luxury stay, you’ve come to the right place.
+There is a plethora of luxury hotels in Abu Dhabi for you to choose from.
+Two I’ve had the pleasure of staying at are the Sofitel, a very luxurious skyscraper with spacious rooms, situated on the Corniche overlooking the Arabian Gulf.
 The other is the Westin Abu Dhabi Golf Resort & Spa, which has expansive views of the golf course and balcony access.
-Both hotels were sensational and have everything you could want and more for a fabulous stay.
+Both hotels were sensational and have everything you could want, and more, for a fabulous stay.

-However, then I discovered The Emirates Palace Hotel.
+However, then I discovered the cream of the crop, the Emirates Palace Hotel.
 Wow!
 This place blew my mind.
-It is by far the most opulent hotel I have ever seen and I really, really! need to stay here next time.
+It is by far the most opulent hotel I have ever seen and I really, really! need to stay here next time I come to Abu Dhabi.

-It is an iconic landmark and the third most expensive hotel in the world.
+It is an iconic landmark of the city and the third most expensive hotel in the world.
 The building is over a kilometre long and the decor inside has marble, gold, mother of pearl and Swarovski crystals.
 Absolutely over the top, but stunning.
 A true jewel in the desert.

 Rooms in this gorgeous 5 star palace hotel start from (United Arab Emirates Dirham) AED 2000, which is approximately AUD $770 per night.
 Bargain, right?